Early Beginnings

 George and Betty were blessed with 8 children consisting of 2 boys and 6 girls.

 As the church family also grew, it was decided to add an assistant pastor.
-In October of 1971, Joseph and Janet Catani came to work along side George and Betty Atkins.
+In October of 1971, Joseph and Janet Catani came to work along side the founders George and Betty Atkins.

 A Trial by Fire